axanta ingredients facts

 - Blocking cell replication of tumours in their growth phase by stopping the cancer cells reproductive cycle

 - Enhancing the gap junctions and cell to cell communication

-The ageing immune system gradually loses its ability to produce protective antibodies against invading organisms.
+The ageing immune system [link] gradually loses its ability to produce protective antibodies against invading organisms.
 The ageing immune system also has the propensity to produce harmful autoimmune reactions.
 Astaxanthin boosts antibody production in response to invading microbes.
 Astaxanthin also favourably modifies the way various immune system cells respond in the face of an attack, which has the potential to make infections both less likely and less severe.
-Human studies demonstrate enhanced immune responses in humans supplemented with Astaxanthin.
+Human studies demonstrate enhanced immune responses in humans supplemented with astaxanthin.

 Astaxanthin could be beneficial for heart health by preventing oxidation of cholesterol and reducing inflammation.
 Oxidative stress and inflammation are involved in atherosclerotic cardiovascular disease.
 Astaxanthin can help improve blood lipid profiles by decreasing LDL and triglycerides, and by increasing HDL.
 Astaxanthin also can lower blood pressure and increase plaque stability in the arteries.

 Astaxanthin can help with: